I'm 15 years old. Now before you think I'm just a kid trying to waste your time, hold on just a few minutes and hear me out.

 Perform this routine 3 times per week.
 For the first 3 weeks, keep the weight constant.
 As soon as you can do the prescribed repetitions easily, add more weight.
 This routine shouldn't take you anymore than 40 minutes to complete.
 To really start building some strength and muscle, see this page here:

-You need to eat a lot more.
+Secondly, you need to eat a lot more.
 Because you play a lot of sports, you need to feed your body on a constant basis.
 This was my number one problem when I was growing up.
 When I was 15 years old, I was eating like a famine victim.
 You need to eat every 2 to3 hours and never skip a meal.
 Now, you don't have to carry full course meals around with you everyday, but try and have something prepared.

 Something like this: